two people running in the mountains

 Focus on runners' legs

 Snowboard boots?
-Liners.
+Cushioned comfort.

 Nordic ski boots?
-Flexibility and freedom.
+Flex and freedom.